shimspedy/sengov/content/states/kansas/kenny-titus/_index.md

 ---
-date: 2024-02-29T11:54:12-05:00
+date: 2025-02-20T11:54:12-05:00
 title: "Kenny Titus"
-seo_title: "contact Representative Kenny Titus"
+seo_title: "contact Senator Kenny Titus"
 subheader:
-     greeting: Contact Representative Kenny Titus
+     greeting: Contact Senator Kenny Titus
-     description: Kenny Titus is a member of the Republican Party and serves as a representative in the Kansas House of Representatives for District 51.
-He assumed office on January 9, 2023, and his current term is set to end on January 13, 2025.
+     description: Kenny Titus is an American politician who has been serving as a member of the Kansas State Senate since January 13, 2025.
+He represents the 18th district and is a member of the Republican Party.
-description: Contact Representative Kenny Titus of Kansas.
+description: Contact Senator Kenny Titus of Kansas.
 Contact information for Kenny Titus includes email address, phone number, and mailing address.
 image: kenny-titus.jpeg
 video:
 url: /states/kansas/kenny-titus/
 weight: 1
 layout: course_home